zuccha/smw-code/uber-asm/custom_status_bar/docs/markdown/how_to_insert.md

     RTL
 ```

-With this method, you skip step (1.e) of the instructions.
+With this method you skip step (1.5) of the instructions.

 As an alternative, you can create a common file that merges the two (or more)
 GM11 files, as described on SMWCentral.
 For more about that, consult the